-Figure 94: Transparency page of Area dialog

-An example of gradient transparency is shown in Figure 95.
+Figure 96: Transparency page of Area dialog An example of gradient transparency is shown in Figure 97.
 See also "Dynamic gradients" on page 76.

-Figure 95: Example of gradient transparency

-Using styles

-Suppose that you want to apply the same area fill, line thickness, and border to a set of objects.
+Figure 97: Example of gradient transparency Using styles Suppose that you want to apply the same area fill, line thickness, and border to a set of objects.
 This repetitive process can be greatly simplified by the use of styles.
 Styles allow you to define a formatting template (a style) and then to apply that style to multiple objects.
 For more about styles, see Chapter 6 (Introduction to Styles) in the Writer Guide.

-Click on the Styles and Formatting icon on the Line and Filling toolbar or press the F11 key to open the Styles and Formatting window (Figure 96).
+Click on the Styles and Formatting icon on the Line and Filling toolbar or press the F11 key to open the Styles and Formatting window (Figure 98).
 This window can be docked to the left or right side of the main Draw window, if you wish.

-Figure 96: Styles and Formatting window
+Figure 98: Styles and Formatting window

 Creating a new style

 Select an object and customize the area fill and border.
 When you are satisfied, click on the New Style from Selection icon on the Styles and Formatting window.
 This defines a new style based on the selected object.
 Type a name for the new style and click OK.

 Applying a style

 Once the new style is defined, you can apply it to other objects.
 Select another object and double-click on the style name you defined.
 The new object will acquire the area fill and line properties of that style.

-Chapter 4 Changing Object Attributes
+Tip

-Tin Question: What happens if I modify a style after it has been applied? Тір Answer: Then every object with that style is updated automatically!
+Question: What happens if I modify a style after it has been applied?
+Answer: Then every object with that style is updated automatically!

 Modifying a style

 Modifying a style is similar to creating a new style.
 Select an object with that style and change the area and line properties.
-When satisfied, click on the Update Style icon Update Style.

-Special effects

-First make sure that the Drawing toolbar is selected (View > Toolbars

-Drawing).
-On the Drawing toolbar, locate the Effects icon (\).
+When satisfied, click on the Update Style icon .
+Alternatively click the Styles and Formatting icon or press F11, right-click the style you wish to modify and select Modify.
+Edit the properties you want to change and click OK to finish.
+Special effects First make sure that the Drawing toolbar is selected (View > Toolbars > Drawing).
+On the Drawing toolbar, locate the Effects icon .
 Click on the arrow next to that icon.
-This opens a submenu with all the special effect tools (see Figure 97).
+This opens a submenu with all the special effect tools (see Figure 99).

+- 1 Rotate

+- 2 Flip

+- 3 In 3D Rotation Object

+Figure 99: Mode tear-off submenu

-1 Rotate 4 Set in Circle (perspective) 7 Transparency
+- 4 Set in Circle (perspective)

-2 Flip 5 Set to Circle (slant) 8 Gradient
+- 5 Set to Circle (slant)

-3 In 3D Rotation Object 6 Distort
+- 6 Distort